noahc3/apl-devcontainer/README.md

 chmod +x ~/bin/dotnet-wine

 # Now you can use it from anywhere:
-cd ~/repos/my-csharp-project
+cd ~/repos/AffinityPluginLoader
 dotnet-wine build
 dotnet-wine run
 ```

-This approach lets you seamlessly use the containerized build tools on any repository in your home directory.
+This approach lets you seamlessly use the containerized build tools on AffinityPluginLoader or any other repository in your home directory.

 ### Stop the Container